 If you feel that the employment stated is not compatible with their Health Board employment, please refer the issue to your HR Team for advice.
-If you feel there is a potential conflict of interest, please send this form to the Corporate Governance Team.
+If you feel there is a potential conflict of interest, please send this form to sbu.boardservices@wales.nhs.uk.